CityOfZion/neon-js/README.md

   console.log(balance);
 });

-// Get balance of account "a" on TestNet using Neon Wallet API api.getBalance(api.MAINNET, testKeys.a.address).then((balance) => {
+// Get balance of account "a" on MainNet using Neon Wallet API api.getBalance(api.MAINNET, testKeys.a.address).then((balance) => {
   console.log(balance);
 });